johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-27-azure-container-apps-build-and-deploy-with-bicep-and-github-actions/index.md

 ### `AZURE_CREDENTIALS` - GitHub logging into Azure

-So GitHub can interact with Azure on our behalf, we need to provide it with some credentials.
+So GitHub Actions can interact with Azure on our behalf, we need to provide it with some credentials.
 We'll use the Azure CLI to create these:

 ```shell
 az ad sp create-for-rbac --name "myApp" --role contributor \